 The Case-Management System is designed to promote confidentiality by limiting access to the electronic case record.
-Access is limited to the primary user, support users, backup users, and managers related to the particular caseload.
-Guest access is a procedure that allows timelimited access to other staff for the purposes of providing services or for review of potential transfers.
-For example, an assigned representative from a DVR grant program may be given access to a specific case for the purposes of a case consultation.
-This eliminates the need to provide the hard case file or to make copies of specific items (except for medical and/or psychological records not contained within Case-Management System).
+Access is limited to the primary user, support users, backup users, and managers of the particular caseload.
+Guest access is a procedure that allows time-limited access to other staff to provide services or review potential transfers.
+For example, an assigned representative from a DVR grant program may be given access to a specific case for a case consultation.
+This eliminates the need to provide the hard case file or to make copies of specific items (except for medical or psychological records not contained within the Case-Management System).
 Guest access can be provided for a period of up to six months.
 The primary user sets up the guest access and parameters.
 For levels of security and the methods for establishing guest access, see the Case-Management System help section.